aerian-studios/eslint-config/README.md

 This is a monorepo managed by [Lerna](https://lerna.js.org/).

-You will need to have lerna as a global, `yarn add global lerna` or use `npx` to prefix all the lerna commands
+You will need to have lerna as a global, `yarn add global lerna` or use `npx` to prefix all the lerna commands.

-Once you have made changes:
+1. Please make a new git branch for your changes
 1. Commit with meaningful commit - ideally using [conventional commit](https://www.conventionalcommits.org/en/v1.0.0-beta.2/#summary) messages.
-1. don't push your changes.
+1. Submit completed changes for review to one of the Aerian team.

+### To publish

+1. Merge code changes into master
+1. Check out master
-1. make sure that you are logged in to npm.
+1. Make sure that you are logged in to npm.
 1. Then run, `lerna publish`.
 This will take you through a wizard for managing the realease to npm.